biotite-dev/biotite/doc/tutorial/sequence/align_heuristic.rst

 A popular approach to alignment search is *k-mer matching*, which is used by prominent software such as *BLAST* or *MMseqs*.
 The *k-mers* of a sequence are all subsequences with length *k*.
-The :class:`KmerAlphabet` class in provides a way to enumerate all *k-mers* in a sequence.
+The :class:`KmerAlphabet` class provides a way to enumerate all *k-mers* in a sequence.

 .. jupyter-execute::